Updated June 2024

 Of course, starting in Sarria.
 This will qualify you for a Compostela when you get to Santiago.
 The usual proviso about getting more than one stamp a day applies.

-Walk the last 100km, ie. Sarria to Santiago, and get two at least stamps a day (lots of cafés have stamps, so it won't be a problem).
+Walk the last 100km, ie. Sarria to Santiago, and get at least two stamps a day (lots of cafés have stamps, so it won't be a problem).

 Generally pilgrim hostels are between 10€ and 15€ to sleep.
 A menu in a bar or restaurant is usually between 12€ and 15€.
 Coffee is usually about 1.30€, a snack in a bar (bocadillo, tortilla, etc.) is typically between 3€ and 4€.
 You can lower your costs by buying from shops or supermarkets where they're available.
 Many places also have hotels and guest houses, typical prices for single rooms is between 20€ and 40€.
 Add about 50% for a double.